Return to Home Page

 Whetstones

 To mow grass competently you need at least two of these: a coarse artificial stone for occasional use, when larger amounts of metal need to be removed; and a fine natural stone for regular touching up in the field.
 To keep the price down in the cautious set I supply two stones, the coarse synthetic stone, for profiling and repairs, and a natural stone for regular touching up — but the committed scythesman will find three, or even all four, useful (especially if you drop one of them on the floor and break it).
+I now sell all five as a set at a reduced price.

 For information on honing, see The Scythe Book or: http://www.scytheconnection.com/adp/docs/sharpening.html; or http://www.scytheconnection.com/adp/docs/peening.html ; or the videos at http://www.youtube.com/user/Scythesman8 and http://www.youtube.com/user/ndudman8